contradb/contra/README.md

 ```
-yarn run tsc --watch
+bin/webpack-dev-server
 ```
-This will run the typescript compiler - for some reason ts compile errors don't stop the main build, so I keep an eye on this.
+This will indirectly run the typescript compiler in watch mode - for some reason ts compile errors don't stop the ruby, so I keep an eye on this terminal.
-Unfortunately, it barfs compilation artifacts in the soruce tree.
-If those are the only new files, I carefully clean them with `git clean -fd`.